Lyall/P4GHook/README.md

 This fix is very hacky right now so you may run in to quite a few issues.
 - Centered UI results in several visual quirks.
 - Artifacting near the edge of the screen at 32:9 or wider.
+- Borderless mode is not affected by the new resolution.
 - This will not be compatible with other mods that proxy dinput8.dll

 ## Credits